 Here the pallet fork bridge is installed.
 Getting everything properly lined up is the key to putting a watch back together.
 If it doesn't fit smoothly and perfectly then something isn't lined up right.
 Force will not fix it - it just breaks the part that's not lined up right.
 The two pallet jewels also get a droplet of oil.

-Now the escape wheel and third wheel go back in.
+Now the escape wheel and fourth wheel go back in.

 And their bridge is reinstalled - again, everything has to line up right.

-Now the fourth wheel, center wheel and mainspring barrel go back on.
+Now the third wheel, center wheel and mainspring barrel go back on.

 And their bridge is reinstalled.